edgexfoundry/cd-management/README.md

 ## Summary

-This script queries repos from a specified GitHub organization and remove all old pre-release tags found in the repos.
+This script queries repos from a specified GitHub organization and by default removes all old pre-release tags found in the repos.
 The majority of the repos in the EdgeXFoundry org leverage a semantic versioning tagging convention, over time the need has risen to prune (i.e. remove) older pre-release tags in order to maintain a sanitized set of tags for each repo.
-For more information regarding semantic versioning refer to the following: https://semver.org/
+For more information regarding semantic versioning refer to the following: https://semver.org/.
+Optional functionality also exists to remove specific version ranges following standard semantic versioning rules. e.g. `>=1.0.20,<1.0.50`

 ### `prune-github-tags`
 ```bash